r-koubou/vscode-ksp/README.md

     etc.

     `Default is "disabled".`
-    You can change setting at Preferences -> Settings (Part of "KSP NI KONTAKT Script" ).
+    You can change setting at Preferences -> Settings (Part of "KONTAKT Script Processor (KSP)" ).

 ### About Syntax validation